 Compensation Committee - The Compensation Committee is responsible for approving the compensation arrangements of senior management and recommending approval by the board of directors of amendments to our benefit plans.
 In August 2020, our Board appointed Brad Oberwager to serve as Chair of the Compensation Committee.
 Under its charter, the Compensation Committee may delegate any or all of its responsibilities to a subcommittee of the Compensation Committee.
-The Compensation Committee may engage an independent consultant to assist in compensation matters but has not done so.
-The Compensation Committee held three meetings during the calendar year ended December 31, 2022 and also met as part of meetings of the Board of Directors held during the calendar year ended December 31, 2022.
-The Compensation Committee members attended all meetings held during the calendar year ended December 31, 2022.
+In 2023, the Compensation Committee engaged Compensia, Inc., an independent consultant to assist it in developing a performance stock based program for the Company's executive officers and other senior leaders.
+The Compensation Committee held four meetings during the calendar year ended December 31, 2023 and also met as part of meetings of the Board of Directors held during the calendar year ended December 31, 2023.
+The Compensation Committee members attended all meetings held during the calendar year ended December 31, 2023.

 Nominating and Governance Committee - Under its charter, the Nominating and Governance Committee monitors significant developments in the law and practice of corporate governance and of the duties and responsibilities of directors of public companies.
 The Nominating and Governance Committee has primary responsibility over Environmental, Social and Governance Principles at the board level and will advise the internal Environmental, Social, and Governance Committee also is responsible for identifying and recommending the nominees for election to the board.
 In April 2021, our board appointed Grace Lee to serve as the chair of the Nominating and Governance Committee.
-The Nominating and Governance Committee also is responsible for identifying and recommending the nominees for election to the board.
-In April 2021, our board appointed Grace Lee to serve as the chair of the Nominating and Governance Committee.
-The Nominating and Governance Committee also is responsible for identifying and recommending the nominees for election to the board.
-In April 2021, our board appointed Grace Lee to serve as the chair of the Nominating and Governance Committee.
-The Nominating and Governance Committee during the calendar year ended December 31, 2022.
-Our board handled the duties delegated to our Nominating and Governance Committee during calendar year ended December 31, 2022.
+The Nominating and Governance Committee also is responsible for identifying and Governance Committee.
+The Nominating and Governance Committee also is responsible for identifying and Governance Committee.
+The Nominating and Governance 20, 2023.
+Our board handled the duties delegated to our Nominating and Governance Committee during calendar year ended December 31, 2023.

 Audit Committee - The Audit Committee operates under a charter adopted by the board of directors in accordance with the rules and regulations of the SEC, Section 3(a)(58)(A) of the Exchange Act and the Nasdaq Stock Market.
 In August 2020, our board appointed W. Carl Drew to serve as the chair of the Audit Committee.
 The board of directors has determined that Mr. Drew has the qualifications and experience necessary to serve as an "audit committee financial expert," as defined by the SEC.
 The Audit Committee is the communication link between our board of directors and our independent registered public accounting firm.
 In addition to approving the appointment of the independent registered public accounting firm, the Audit Committee reviews the scope of the audit, the accounting policies and reporting practices, internal auditing and internal control, compliance with our policies regarding business conduct and other matters as deemed appropriate.
-The Audit Committee met four times during the calendar year ended December 31, 2022.
-The Audit Committee members attended all meetings held during the calendar year ended December 31, 2022.
+The Audit Committee met four times during the calendar year ended December 31, 2023.
+The Audit Committee members attended all meetings held during the calendar year ended December 31, 2023.